 - To cover the boot I first made a newspaper template of the area that I was going to cover.
 To do this I first filled the boot with news paper so that it's sturdy (like when you are wearing them) to hold the paper better, then I placed a sheet of paper on top and used pins to “pin” (just poke the pin through the boot seam) in the center (top and bottom) of the boot and also one on each side, I just used my fingernails to mark the seam of the boot, you can also do it with a pen, go all the way around inside the seam.
 After this remove the pins and cut the template with scissors.

 - Once you have your newspaper template you can cut the fabric, to do this fold the fabric so that the right sides are facing each other, place the template on top one of the wrong sides and mark leaving at least a 1/4″ seam allowance (this will be the part you are going to fold in so that the edges of your fabric don't fray) To me it works better when I iron down the seam allowance so that I don't have to keep pushing the fabric when sewing.

-On the above image you can see a close up of how I sewed the fabric piece to the boot.
-I skipped some of the wholes that the boot already have, just because I was a little tired, but I would recommend to sew all of them for a more “long lasting” result.
+On the above image, you can see a close up of how I sewed the fabric piece to the boot.
+I skipped some of the wholes that the boot already have, just because I was a little tired, but I would recommend sewing all of them for amore “long-lasting” result.

 So there you go!

 I wish I would have taken pictures of the process, that always helps me =] but I will not be fixing more boots for a while.
 If I do I will update this post but for now, I think this is a little help to those who want to try it out!

 I hope you all have a wonderful day!